-The most comprehensive and publicly available guide to running immigration appeals is the excellent Best Practice Guide to Asylum and Human Rights Appeals by Mark Henderson, Rowena Moffat and Alison Pickup (2018 edition).
+The most comprehensive and publicly available guide to running immigration appeals is the excellent Best Practice Guide to Asylum and Human Rights Appeals by Mark Henderson, Rowena Moffat and Alison Pickup (2020 edition).
+We highly recommend it.

-Also useful is the Immigration and Appeals and Remedies Handbook, Symes and Jorro, Bloomsbury Professionals, 2015.
+Also useful for those running appeals is the Immigration and Appeals and Remedies Handbook, Symes and Jorro, Bloomsbury Professionals, 2015.

-If your client’s protection and/or human rights claim is refused, they will have the right to appeal to the First-tier Tribunal (IAC) unless the claim has been certified by the Home Office as clearly unfounded.
+If your client’s protection and/or human rights claim is refused by the Home Office, they will have the right to appeal to the First-tier Tribunal (IAC), unless the claim has been certified by the Home Office as clearly unfounded.
 Even those accepted as being victims of trafficking might have their asylum appeal certified if it is the Home Office’s view that they have no realistic prospect of succeeding in their appeal.

-Currently, ATLEU understands this is regularly happening, for instance, to trafficked survivors from Albania.
-If the asylum claim of a victim of trafficking has been appropriately prepared, there may well be grounds to seek judicial review of a clearly unfounded certificate.
+Currently, ATLEU understands this is regularly happening, for instance, to trafficked survivors from Albania, but this is less likely to happen where the asylum claim has been prepared properly.
+And in a well prepared and evidenced case, there may well be grounds to seek judicial review of a clearly unfounded certificate.
 If the preparatory work was poor, a better remedy might be a fresh claim (see further below).

 The asylum decision will follow the NRM decision.
 If your client has a negative decision from the NRM, because their account of being trafficked has not been believed, the asylum refusal will normally cite the same or similar credibility reasons.

-If the client has been accepted as a victim of trafficking by the competent authority, the exploitation part of their history will hopefully also be accepted in their protection claim.
+If the client has been accepted as a victim of trafficking by the competent authority, the exploitation part of their history will usually be accepted in the decision on their protection claim.
 However, it is common for victims to still face refusals in relation to risk on return, sufficiency of protection, and internal relocation.

 If there is a positive conclusive grounds decision, you can take the opportunity of the appeal to request the consideration minute from the competent authority as it may include comments on matters which can assist in the appeal.
 If the Presenting Officers’ Unit will not disclose it on request, an application can be made directly to the First-Tier Tribunal for specific directions that this document be provided.